Part 1 of Our 3-Part Blog Series on Collateral Protection Insurance

 Although regulators often recommend having a portfolio protection solution in place, such a program is not required.
 Lenders can instead choose to retain the risk of loss if damage occurs to uninsured vehicles they repossess by self-insuring.
 Alternately, they can mitigate risk with portfolio protection options such as a blanket policy or CPI.

 How does CPI compare to blanket and self-insurance?
-In Part 2 of our blog series, CPI, Blanket, and Self-Insurance: Which Is Better for Your Financial Institution? we’ll look at some of the pros and cons of each and provide insights into the six areas you need to consider when determining which type of program is right for you.
+In Part 2 of our blog series, CPI, Blanket, and Self-Insurance: Which Is Better for Your Financial Institution? we look at some of the pros and cons of each and provide insights into the six areas you need to consider when determining which type of program is right for you.
+And then in part 3 we explain important details about What to Look For in a CPI Provider.

 If you have any questions about this article or about portfolio protection in general, or if you would like to discuss your financial institution’s specific needs, call or email us today!